By August, many early summer flowering plants will be starting to look past their best.

 Plant up more containers

-Plant a large pot with late-summer flowering plants.
-This will create a useful splash of colour on the patio or stood in a gap in the border.
+Plant a large pot with plants for late-summer colour.
+This will create a useful splash of colour on the patio, or stood in a gap in the border.
 Grown in a container, you will be able to water and care for them for the remainder of the summer and enjoy their colourful display.
 The plants can them be taken out of the pot in the dormant season and replanted in the garden where they will provide much needed colour this time next year.

 Deadhead roses, dahlias and any summer perennials that still have more buds to follow.
 Do the same with annual bedding plants regularly so they can’t start setting seed.
 This keeps them flowering more vigorously and they’ll continue doing so into the autumn.